rabbitmq/rabbitmq-website/site/community-plugins.md

 Binary downloads of plugins, which are contributed by authors in the community are available.
 These plugins do not ship with the RabbitMQ server.
 Refer to [Installing Additional Plugins](installing-plugins.html) for information on how to install the plugins.
-Note, the latest build of the plugin, is compiled against the latest feature release of RabbitMQ.
+Note, the latest build of the plugin is compiled against the latest feature release of RabbitMQ.

 There is no guarantee that these plugins work against a given release of RabbitMQ.
 They are built at